Matatika/matatika-docs/_includes/request-md-components/administrators/add-an-administrator-to-a-workspace.md

 Adds the profile `{profile-id}` as an administrator to the workspace `{workspace-id}`.

 ### Prerequisites
-- The authenticated user profile must be the owner or an administrator of the workspace `{workspace-id}`
+- The authenticated user profile must be the owner of the workspace `{workspace-id}`
 - The profile `{profile-id}` must be a [member](members) of the workspace `{workspace-id}`

 ### Request